rill-js/session/README.md

 in real time back and forth.
 Instead the session can exist on the server and is persisted to the client after which the client takes over (if it can).

-In order to ensure that a session on the server is up to date with the browser call "session#save" which will automatically post session data to the server if called in the browser.
+In the browser sessions will be persisted with local storage.
 ---

 ### Contributions

-* Use gulp to run tests.
+* Use `npm test` to run tests.

 Please feel free to create a PR!